What is the age where children can decide which parent they want to live with?

 What is an uncontested divorce?

 An uncontested divorce is the quickest and simplest way to get divorced without going to Court.
-To qualify for an uncontested divorce, you and your spouse, must agree on every issue: the division of debts and assets, child custody, child support, alimony/spousal support, etc. If there is not complete agreement, then a contested divorce would be appropriate.
+To qualify for an uncontested divorce, you and your spouse, must agree on every issue: the division of debts and assets, child custody, child support, alimony/spousal support, etc. If there is not a complete agreement, then a contested divorce would be appropriate.
 Seek out Reno divorce attorneys to help you through this process.